aws-observability/aws-otel-java-instrumentation/testing/README.md

 # How to Test E2E Resource Changes
 This guide will give a step by step instruction on how to test changes made to E2E testing resources before pushing a PR.
+The guide will include the following:
+- Setting up IAM roles and an EKS cluster
+- Setting up VPC settings and IAM role for EC2 instances
+- Buliding sample app images/files and putting them into ECRs/S3 buckets
+- Forking a repository and setting up neccessary secrets

 ### 1. Create an IAM Role with OIDC Identity Provider
 This step is needed to allow Github Action to have access to resources in the AWS account